-As of September 30, 2011, we had two active equity compensation plans, the 2010 Equity Incentive Plan, or 2010 Plan, and the 2010 Outside Director Equity Incentive Plan, or 2010 Director Plan.
+As of March 31, 2012, we had three active equity compensation plans, the 2010 Equity Incentive Plan, or 2010 Plan, the 2010 Outside Director Equity Incentive Plan, or 2010 Director Plan, and the 2010 Employee Stock Purchase Plan, or ESPP.
 Prior to the adoption of these plans, we granted options pursuant to the 2004 Equity Incentive Plan, through August 2005, and the 2005 Stock Plan, through October 2010.
 Upon termination of the predecessor plans, the shares available for grant at the time of termination, and shares subsequently returned to the plans upon forfeiture or option termination, were transferred to the successor plan in effect at the time of share return.

-We also have the 2010 Employee Stock Purchase Plan, or ESPP, under which 129,576 shares of our common stock have been reserved for issuance as of September 30, 2011.
+As of March 31, 2012, 800,247 shares of our common stock have been reserved for issuance under the ESPP.
 Our ESPP permits eligible employees to purchase common stock at a discount through payroll deductions during defined offering periods.
-Each offering period will generally consist of four purchase periods, each purchase period being approximately six months.
+Each offering period generally consists of four purchase periods, each purchase period being approximately six months.
 The price at which the stock is purchased is equal to the lower of 85% of the fair market value of the common stock at the beginning of an offering period or at the end of a purchase period.
-Shares issued under the ESPP totaled 620,424 shares during the three- and nine-month periods ended September 30, 2011.
+Shares issued under the ESPP totaled 428,604 shares during the three-month period ended March 31, 2012, and no shares were issued during the period ended March 31, 2011.
 We estimate the value of the employee stock purchase rights on the date of grant using the Black-Scholes model.